vt-cornwall-conservation/habitat-connectivity/src/index.md

-# Wildlife Use and Habitat Atlas for Cornwall, Vermont
+# An atlas of wildlife habitat for Cornwall, Vermont

 TECHNICAL DOCUMENTATION